Usage#

 raise ValueError("Genotypes in original dataset and inferred tree seq not equal")

-print("** Genotypes in original dataset and inferred tree sequence are the same **")
+print("** Genotypes in original dataset and inferred ts are identical **")

-** Genotypes in original dataset and inferred tree sequence are the same **
+** Genotypes in original dataset and inferred ts are identical **

 mut_labels = {